8 min read

 You’ll see the Local Pack appear if you go to Google and type in your search query in the search bar.
 It will often have an image of a map above or beside it and then usually three suggested local businesses below or to the side, sometimes with snippets of reviews, opening times, justifications, and photos.

-For local businesses, this is the ultimate goal in local SEO, as these three spots are generally consistent across mobile and desktop.
+For local businesses, this is the ultimate goal in local SEO, as these three spots are generally consistent across mobile and desktop and are by far the most popular way of discovering local businesses on Google.

 Google Maps